- Air Travel: When to get a Comparison Airfare Quote?

 - All purchasing or procurement card rules apply

 When driving a private car out of state for personal reasons (i.e. including vacation), claiming "airfare in lieu of mileage" may be the most economical and should be used.
-Get a quote for airfare for the cheapest fare to the business destination and compare to the mileage.
-List "airfare in lieu of mileage" in the other expenses section with an explanation.
+Get a quote for airfare for the least expensive fare to the business destination and compare to the mileage.
+List "airfare in lieu of mileage" in the Mileage section of the reimbursement form with an explanation.

 Frequent Flyer Miles